 This fault will occur if all zones (mapped to MAF) are isolated.
-This can be inhibited with an option in programming, but doing so may contravene AS1603.4.
+This can be inhibited with an option in programming.

 10. Keypad disconnected.

 The internal loom between the keypad and Controller is disconnected/faulty.

 11. Supply failed.

 This fault means that the DC supply has fallen to 21 volts or below.
 Either both mains and the battery voltage have failed or the DC line power from the FIP has fallen to 21 volts or below.
 When this system fault is present the Charger/Batt fault LED comes on and MAF configured RDUs de-energise the standby relay and processing of all MAF board inputs stops and relay outputs are held in their current state.